 The bad news is that you will likely never have to stop selling.
 It’s an important part of every small business owner’s job…whether they like it or not.

-If you want to nail local marketing, here are some things you need to have in place.
+If you want to nail local marketing, here’s what you need to do.

 This is one of the first things you need to do.

 Let’s take a quick look at a local search result.
 Note: this is on desktop, not mobile, but it’s not dramatically different.

 The first thing you’ll notice, of course, are ads.
 There will be another post on this forthcoming.

 But, below the ads, you’ll notice a local map.

 Then a section with a list of local companies, their location on a map, and, if you click, a link to their Google profile.